scaldi/scaldi-website/learn.md

 * `isEager` - tell an injector whether this binding must be initialized during the initialization stage injector itself (an example of such binding is the [Non-Lazy Binding](#non-lazy-binding))
 * `isCacheable` - tells potential users whether this binding is allowed to be cached.
-Lazy, non-lazy binding can be cached since they are singletons, provider bindings from the other hand can't be cached.
+Lazy, non-lazy binding can be cached since they are singletons, provider bindings on the other hand can't be cached.
 Annotation binding can be both, so it will decide this based on scope.
 This property is used in
   [Play integration](#play-integration), for example, to decide whether controller instance is allowed to be cached.

 ## Inject Bindings